No. 301 Polish Bomber Squadron: No. 301 Squadron (Bomber Command)

 On 20 October 1940 the squadron was withdrawn from active service and re-equipped with heavier Vickers Wellington Mk IC bomber, with a crew of six instead of three.
 Crew training in night flying and use of the new aircraft proceeded through mid-December.
 Ground crew support for the squadron was expanded, however it did not reach British norms and amounted to some 220 men.
 On 22 December, the squadron's first mission in the Wellington (and the only that year) was flown against oil refinery facilities in Antwerp (three aircraft).
 In total, in 1940 44 missions were performed, with one Fairey Battle crew killed in action.
 Following a raid on Bremen on the night of 1 January 1941, the squadron was shaken when bad weather and poor visibility resulted in the loss of 3 of their aircraft and 11 airmen when the planes crashed while attempting to come down through a snowstorm at RAF Waddington.
 Wet ground made Swinderby airfield unsuitable for use, and the entire squadron was grounded (from February it operated temporarily from other airfields).

 After several weeks the weather improved and 301 Squadron rejoined the bombing campaign over France and Germany.
 Targets struck included, among others, Bremen, Hamburg, Cologne, Brest and Essen.
 On 17 April 1941 three crews took part in bombing of Berlin for the first time.
 On 18 July 1941 the two Polish bomber squadrons were moved to RAF Hemswell.
 In 1941 the squadron's aircraft undertook 436 missions, with a loss of 9 crews.
 On 12 February 1942 the squadron took part in an exceptional daylight operation against Channel Dash of German battleships, but did not find targets due to bad weather.
 On 28 March 1942, during a raid against Lübeck, one crew shot down Junkers Ju 88 night fighter.
-On the night of 30/31 May 1942, fourteen aircraft took part in a thousand-bomber raid against Cologne (Operation Millennium), without losses.
+On the night of 30–31 May 1942, fourteen aircraft took part in a thousand-bomber raid against Cologne (Operation Millennium), without losses.
 This was Arthur Harris' first large formation raid.
-On the night of 2/3 June the squadron took part in the second thousand-bomber raid on Essen, losing one crew, but in another smaller scale Essen raid on 5/6 June two crews were lost.
-On 25/26 June fourteen crews bombed Bremen in last thousand-aircraft raid, losing a crew of the squadron commander Stanisław Krzystyniak (taken prisoners).
-On 2/3 July yet another two crews were lost over Bremen, with the new squadron commander Maj.
+On the night of 2–3 June the squadron took part in the second thousand-bomber raid on Essen, losing one crew, but in another smaller scale Essen raid on 5–6 June two crews were lost.
+On 25–26 June fourteen crews bombed Bremen in the last thousand-aircraft raid, losing a crew of the squadron commander Stanisław Krzystyniak (taken prisoner).
+On 2–3 July another two crews were lost over Bremen, with the new squadron commander Maj.
 Maksymilian Brzozowski, who was taken prisoner as well.
-Over the night of 21/22 July, another two crews were lost to enemy flak and night fighters over Duisburg.
+Over the night of 21–22 July, another two crews were lost to enemy flak and night fighters over Duisburg.
 In total, six crews were lost in June and five in July 1942, making these months the worst in the squadron's history.